U.S. Energy Information Administration logo

 What is a degree day?

 Degree days are measures of how cold or warm a location is.
 A degree day compares the mean (the average of the high and low) outdoor temperatures recorded for a location to a standard temperature, usually 65° Fahrenheit (F) in the United States.
 The more extreme the outside temperature, the higher the number of degree days.
-A high number of degree days generally results in higher levels of energy use for space heating or cooling.
+A high number of degree days generally results in higher energy use for space heating or cooling.

 What do people use degree day data for?